nnichols/bite-sized-bazel/README.md

   - Explores the built-in general rules provided by Bazel.
 - [Lesson 7: Authoring Rules](https://github.com/nnichols/bite-sized-bazel/wiki/Lesson-7:-Authoring-Rules)
   - Extends Bazel by writing custom rules in Starlark.
+- Lesson 8: Build Tools
+  - Introduces `buildifier` and `buildozer` for the programmatic manipulation of BUILD and .bzl files.

 ## Disclaimers